 And without the expertise, governments or private companies could alternatively just invite Crypto companies with abundant financial resources to mine (cleanly) for a special tax/fee while creating jobs for the locals.

 In addition to the financial side of things, Blockchain technology could help eliminate some forms of corruption.
-For example, many African countries’ elections are incredibly vulnerable to social scourge.
+For example, many African countries’ elections are incredibly vulnerable to the social scourge.
 In some extreme cases, some officials change or forge written ballot votes to rig elections.

 While some might see Africa’s economy as underdeveloped, others might see it as a blank canvas well-suited for a large-scale implementation of Blockchain.
 Economic and governmental systems are shifting and slightly shaky in many Sub-Saharan African nations.